What is dyslexia?

 Many of the great breakthroughs in the way we lead our lives today have resulted from the ability of people with dyslexia to think differently, and come up with new solutions to old problems.
 Einstein was dyslexic.
 And so was Steve Jobs.
 And Leonardo da Vinci.

-We know that dyslexia can overlap with other specific learning difficulties such as dyspraxia and attention problems.
+We know that dyslexia can overlap with other developmental difficulties such as developmental language disorder, dyscalculia, ADHD and developmental co-ordination disorder.

 Children and adults with dyslexia often experience low confidence, low self-esteem and may find it hard to reach their full potential without appropriate support in place.
 But because people with dyslexia see the world differently, often more creatively, they are the people more likely to make a difference to the world.